 In July of 2016, Corey shattered Lewis Kent's world record when he ran a 4:39 beer mile time trial in Canada.
 Just 3 days later, Corey lowered his time to 4:34 in London, taking the crown at the Beer Mile World Classic.
 In October 2017, Corey ran a 4:33 beer mile at Kezar Stadium in San Francisco, California during halftime of a professional soccer match between the San Francisco Deltas and Jacksonville Armada.

 He has won multiple beer mile world titles and runs professionally for Adidas (he has run a 3:57 mile sans beer).
 At the 2018 Beer Mile World Classic, he ran a 4:24 beer mile but was disqualified for having slightly too much foam left.
 Will he become the first person ever to officially break the 4:30 barrier at this year's beer mile world championship?

 2020: Will we see a new beer mile world record in 2020?

-Chris Robertson (USA) shattered his own beer mile American record on June 25, 2020 with a time of 4:38.
+Chris Robertson (USA) shattered his own beer mile American record on June 25, 2020 with a time of 4:38, and then bettered his time to 4:37 to lower the beer mile American record in September 2020.
 This is the first time anyone has come anywhere close to Corey Bellemore's world record of 4:33.
 Will Robertson be able to make a run at 4:32 and bring the world record to the USA?